bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>What's happening in the following code?:
+<summary>What does the following block do?:

 ```
 open("/my/file") = 5